ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/3rd Level/Chemical Coating.md

 | 10+          | 4 Turns       | 2 Turns        |

 - **Upcasting**:
 	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+For every 28 psyfocus spent above the normal cost for this psycast, the duration of the weapon applying [[Chemical Burned]] is increased by 2 turns.